RobertArtigas/DEVUNA__IDE__/README.md

 <H3>Before you decide to do this installation, at least read the documentaton written below.
- <br/> This is NOT a download or clone, and then compile and run.<br/>
+This is NOT a download or clone, and then compile and run.
-You will need to have some understanding of the compile directory structure, make some modifications to
+You will need to have some understanding of the compile directory structure, make some modifications to your RED file, and then when you compile resolve any issues that might just might happen with other installed software you have.

 </H3>

 # Drive:\RootFolder\DEVUNA__IDE__\\*